-The research, conducted by business energy experts Love Energy Savings, found that only 51% of more than 1,200 respondents said that their place of work had put anything in place to become more environmentally friendly.
+The research, conducted by business energy experts Love Energy Savings, found that only 51% of over 1,200 respondents work in places that have eco-friendly programmes.

 “We were surprised to learn that so many companies are struggling to prioritise initiatives to help the environment,” said Phil Foster from Love Energy Savings.
 “Despite the progress that’s being made to fight the climate crisis, the majority of businesses are still lagging behind.”

 According to Harvard Business Review, being green “is a catalyst for innovation, new market opportunity, and wealth creation.”
 So why are so many businesses failing to become more eco-friendly and what measures can they take to improve?